OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/orbit-sdk-deploying-custom-gas-token-chain.md

 ---
-title: 'How to deploy a custom gas token chain using the Orbit SDK'
+title: 'How to Deploy a Custom Gas Token Chain Using the Orbit SDK'
 sidebar_label: 'Custom Gas Token Orbit Deployment'
 description: 'How to deploy a custom gas token chain using the Orbit SDK'
 author: Mehdi Salehi